LocalTensor Constructor

 #ifdef ASCEND_CPU_DEBUG

-// Example 18: Used only for CPU debugging.
+// Example 18: Only for CPU debugging.
 Dump LocalTensor data to a file that is stored in the execution directory for precision debugging.

 AscendC::LocalTensor<float> tmpTensor = softmaxMaxBuf.template Get<float>();